RebeccaSeraphine/seraphine-arts-hugo/content/legal/index.en.md

 ### Contact us

 For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e‑mail at [seraphinearts@gmail.com](mailto:seraphinearts@gmail.com) or by mail using the details provided below:

-Seraphine Arts Rebecca Müller Rahel-Straus-Str.
+Seraphine Arts, Rebecca Müller, Rahel-Straus-Str.
 19, 76137 Karlsruhe, Deutschland (Germany)

 ## Terms of Service